By Caitlynn Canfield

 By the end of the meeting, it was approved to hold the money for the deer feeding program for one year, to put toward the next Whitetails Banquet in hopes of building the fund up to a reasonable amount.

-The club discussed the need to build our general club funds as well, because the remaining balance will be spent on utilities on the clubhouse, such as lighting, snow plowing, heat, etc. It was suggested by a new member to delegate some of those tasks to some of the members who have the time and ability to plow or mow grass, instead of paying for someone to do it.
+The club discussed the need to build our general club funds as well, because the remaining balance will be spent on utilities and outdoor furniture on the clubhouse, such as weatherproof festoon lights, snow plowing, heat, etc. It was suggested by a new member to delegate some of those tasks to some of the members who have the time and ability to plow or mow grass, instead of paying for someone to do it.

 The new membership looks promising, and club leadership thanks everyone who plans to volunteer time with the club.